 We often speak of the importance of being grateful, though not too many of us can say that this is consistent in our day-to-day lives.
 When the unexpected appears, at times we forget to say thank you for the lessons.
 Instead, we can become angry, upset, and may shut-down all together.
 However, what we fail to realize is that there is always someone who could very well benefit from a positive spin.

-All spiritual texts profess the importance of the Golden Rule.
+The Bible as my spiritual text is the cornerstone of my teachings.
+Yet, through my global studies I have come to know that all spiritual texts profess the importance of the Golden Rule.
 To touch on a few, in Buddhism, it is said “Treat not others in ways that you yourself may find hurtful.”
 In Christianity, Jesus said “In everything, do unto others as you would have them do to you.”
 And, in Hinduism it is said “This is the sum of duty; do not do to others what would cause pain if done unto you.”

 Nurturing Habits is a form of abiding speech.
 When in use, the Golden Rule can become a simple act of everyday grace.
 So try saying these words more often: